Admissions Process Overview

 Holistic review.
-No one factor on your application is more important than another; we approach each application individually and holistically, and carefully review each component.
+No one factor on your application is more important than another; we approach each application individually and holistically and carefully review each component.

 Academic strength is essential.
 Columbia is first and foremost an academic institution.
 We look for factors in your application that indicate that you will be able to keep up with the academic discourse at Columbia, including your prior academic transcripts and letters of recommendation.
 (This does not mean you should worry about a mistake you made during your first law degree; in fact, what you have learned from your mistakes is helpful to our process.)

-Candidates in the final year of their first law degree will only be accepted under exceptional circumstances.
+Candidates in the final year of their first law degree will only be admitted under exceptional circumstances.
 If you are in this category, your personal statement must demonstrate that admission to the program would enable you to realize an immediate and specific career objective you otherwise could not obtain if you waited at least one additional year.

 Once you are ready to apply, submit the following materials through Columbia’s LL.M.
 Program application on LSAC.org: